root-project/root/documentation/HttpServer/HttpServer.md

     serv->CreateEngine("fastcgi:9000?debug=1");

-All user access will be ruled by the web server - for the moment one cannot restrict with fastcgi engine.
+All user access will be ruled by the main web server - for the moment one cannot restrict access with fastcgi engine.

 ## Integration with existing applications